xmatters/upgreat/README.md

 ## usage

-You can use this package directly via `npx`, or install it globally (`npm install upgreat -g`).
+You can use this package directly via `npx`, or install it globally (`npm install @xmatters/upgreat -g`).

 Move to the folder of your package and create an upgrade plan with

 ```
+cd my-project
 upgreat plan
 ```

 or

 ```
-npx upgreat plan
+npx @xmatters/upgreat plan
 ```

 the plan will be created in the `.upgreat/` directory.
 Then, you can execute the upgrades with